What You'll Learn

 For the first couple of years of school, many kids with dyslexia successfully mask the fact that they’re not learning to decode, or sound out words, the way other kids are.
 They are able to keep up, more or less, by memorizing words and listening extra hard to the teacher.
 But by the third or fourth grade they often hit a wall, because the amount of reading, and the number of new words they are expect to be able to decipher, rises exponentially.
 “In the first three grades,” Lee notes, “we say kids are learning to read.
 By the fourth grade they need to be reading to learn.”

-Her job is to bolster a child’s reading skills and his fragile self-confidence.
+Her job is to bolster a child’s reading skills and their fragile self-confidence.
 For the reading work, Lee, who is a trained Wilson Reading System instructor, goes back to the point where the student ran into difficulty and moves forward.
 “You have to start where the child can be successful,” she notes.
 To develop decoding skills she uses what she calls multi-sensory instruction.
 “That means hearing the sound of the letter, saying it, repeating it, visualizing it in your head, sky-writing it with big hand motions, kinesthetically, and then writing it small, using fine-motor muscles.
 Sometimes we have kids write in shaving cream or whipped cream, or draw the letters in sand or mud, to experience that resistance.”
 She’s not working with kids on their homework, but working on skills they can apply to their homework.

 Understanding the rationale